PrestaShop/prestashop.github.io/news/_posts/2015-07-07-advanced-eu-compliance.markdown

 # Why did we create this module?

-E-commerce is something that evolves at a very fast pace, and the more it evolves the more new legislations are appearing to frame it.
-These legislations can - over time - become a real headache for e-shop owners, who have to adapt their website themselves, or to hire someone to make it for them.
+E-commerce evolves at a very fast pace, and the more it evolves the more new legislations are appearing to frame it.
+These legislations can - over time - become a real headache for e-shop owners, who have to adapt their website themselves, or to hire someone to do it for them.

 One of the main goals we have at PrestaShop is to make e-commerce accessible to all, and we have decided to integrate some new great features to easily help merchants to get as compliant as possible to their own country's legislations.